Modern slavery statement

 For Wealth Management firms within the Group, business activities include the provision of portfolio management and stockbroking services.

-Our Anti-slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place within our business or our supply chains.
+Our Anti-slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing effective systems and controls to ensure slavery and human trafficking is not taking place within our business or our supply chains.

 We aim to provide a rewarding working environment in which people are valued and respected.
 Our policies and procedures aim to ensure that we create a safe and inclusive working environment for our staff, underpinned by our culture and values.